+AVID Grade Level: 09 151ALT

 (Advancement Via Individual Determination)

+Credits: 1.0 Elective credit (0.5 per semester)

 \ AVID 12 - Fulfills 1.0 Elective credit AND 1.0 CTE credit.

+Grade Level: 12 455ALT\

 This curse fulfills two high school graduation requirements, but student will receive ONLY 1.0 credit for the successful completion of this course, based on district's Board Policy 2409, Credit Equivalency.

+Length: Two semesters

+Prerequisites: None

 Other: Enrollment is by invitation and application.

 AVID (Advancement Via Individual Determination) is a class designed for students who are in the academic middle and who desire to attend a four year college.
 Students learn a variety of study strategies, including Cornell Notes, Inquiry, as well as a variety of reading and writing strategies.
 Students are expected to use these strategies in their other classes and to enroll in the most challenging course of study that is suitable to their skills.
 Students are expected to attend additional activities outside of class including college visits and guest speakers.
 Enrollment is by invitation and application.
 Applicants are selected based on a personal interview.

 TEACHER ASSISTANT / OFFICE ASSISTANT

+ALT915

+Grade Levels: 11-12

+251ALT

+Grade Level: 10

+Credits: 0.5 Elective credit (1.0 and no more)

+Length: One or two semesters Prerequisites: Approval required.

+Other: A student's attendance history and GPA may be factors in considering TA/OA placement.
+This class can be

+taken for a total of 1.0 credit during a student's high school career (both TA and OA count toward this

+total).